 Finally, a Slow Fashion King at the White House

-Ella Emhoff is a senior at Parsons who likes giving herself tattoos and knitting Rainbow Brite-inspired pants.
+Ella Emhoff, stepdaughter of Vice President Kamala Harris, is a Parsons senior who likes giving herself tattoos and knitting Rainbow Brite-inspired pants.

 Ella Emhoff is a 21-year-old Parsons student who lives in Brooklyn and gives herself stick-and-poke tattoos.
 She just started watching Naruto, and she has a thing for East Village-based cool person clothing spot Café Forgot.
 She’s a textile student who specializes in knitwear, and when I ask her why, she tells me it was initially because it relieved her anxiety.
 The clothing she makes is brightly colored, inspired by her tween years spent being watching The Simpsons and being a bit of an emo kid.
 In the past, she’s also worked in painting and ceramics, painting pictures of Pop Tarts and making the occasional tiny cowboy hat or Hello Kitty bowl.
 Emhoff is an art school kid; someone you could see yourself running into at a DIY punk show or at a zine fair.
 Last week, her stepmother Kamala Harris became vice president-elect of the United States.
 Emhoff was there for that, alongside her brother Cole and her dad Doug.
 She was wearing a pinstripe Frankie Shop suit, and if you went on Twitter or TikTok and searched her name, you’d find dozens of young people freaking out about how good she looked.